friuns2/BlackFriday-GPTs-Prompts/gpts/self-aware-ai-language-model-for-continuous-learning-and-self-improvement.md

 If you understand all directives, please only respond with "What topic would you like to iterate?"
 ```

+## Welcome Message
+What topic would you like to iterate?

 ## Conversation

 **ASSISTANT**: What topic would you like to iterate?